 OSU Policy of Nondiscrimination on the Basis of Religion

-It is the policy of the Oregon University System and Oregon State University that no one shall be subject to discrimination based on age, disability, national origin, race, color, veteran status, marital status, religion, sex or sexual orientation.
+It is the policy of the Oregon University System and Oregon State University that no one shall be subject to discrimination based on age, color, disability, gender identity or expression, genetic information, marital status, national origin, race, religion, sex, sexual orientation, or veteran status.

 This policy does not preclude a faculty member or employee from being an advisor to a recognized student organization which may have a religious affiliation.

-Any student or employee who feels he or she is being treated inappropriately based on religion is encouraged to contact the Office of Equity and Inclusion, 526 Kerr Administration Building, (541-737-3556).
+Any student or employee who feels he or she is being treated inappropriately based on religion is encouraged to contact the Office of Equity and Inclusion, 327/330 Snell Hall, (541-737-3556).

 Oregon State University is required to provide reasonable accommodations for employee and student sincerely held religious beliefs.
 It is incumbent on the student making the request to make the faculty member aware of the request as soon as possible prior to the need for the accommodation.
 If a faculty member receives a request to grant an absence for Religious or Holy days, or receives a request for any other type of religious accommodation, there is no need for the faculty member to contact OEI unless the faculty member wishes to deny the request.
 The faculty member is required to contact OEI prior to the denial of a request for religious accommodation.
 The link to the full policy can be found here: Religious Accommodation of Students Policy.